missF20/fA2025/README.md

 - **Database Access Layer**: Abstracts database operations.
 - **Knowledge Management**: Stores and retrieves company-specific knowledge.

-### Self-Contained AI System
+### AI-Powered Intelligence

-Dana AI features a privacy-focused, self-contained AI implementation that doesn't require any external AI APIs:
+Dana AI leverages advanced Large Language Models through integration with leading AI providers:

-- **Rules-Based Response Generator**: Pattern matching and templating system for generating contextually relevant responses.
+- **OpenAI Integration**: Primary AI provider using OpenAI's powerful GPT models for natural, context-aware responses.
-- **Knowledge Database Integration**: Local knowledge retrieval system that searches through company documents and knowledge base.
+- **Fallback AI Options**: Secondary AI providers that can be used if the primary service is unavailable.
-- **File Content Extraction**: Built-in parsers for PDF, DOCX, and TXT files that extract text for knowledge processing.
+- **Knowledge-Enhanced Responses**: Combines AI capabilities with your company's knowledge base for more relevant answers.
-- **Intent Recognition**: Local intent detection system that identifies user needs from message patterns.
+- **File Content Analysis**: Extracts and processes content from PDF, DOCX, and TXT files to enhance AI understanding.
-- **Contextual Responses**: Maintains conversation context to provide consistent, coherent interactions.
+- **Context Management**: Maintains conversation history to provide coherent, continuous interactions.
-- **Zero External Dependencies**: The entire AI system operates locally without sending data to external services.
+- **Flexible Configuration**: Easy configuration options to select preferred AI providers and models.

 ### Technologies Used